nlesc-sherlock/hadoop-streaming-docker/README.md

 ## With docker

-FIXME: the docker socket should be world writeable, until we figure out what the username is of a mapper job
+Make sure the yarn user is a member of the docker posix group and the yarn services have been restarted (so the posix group cache is cleared)

 ```
 yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-streaming.jar \